yulangz/rocketmq/RIP-56-Replace-Logging-Module-with-Shaded-Logback.md

 ![image](https://user-images.githubusercontent.com/19537356/197122276-c3537479-82c8-4c5b-8a0c-437daa0cbb41.png)

-We intent to shade logback to replace the existing logging module.
+We intend to shade logback to replace the existing logging module.
 To avoid the clash of configuration file, the shaded logback will use rmq.logback.xml/rmq-logback-test.xml/rmq-logback.groovy rather than original logback.xml/logback-test.xml/logback.groovy.

 Especially, the key of system property and environment is also be shaded to keep the original logback and the shaded logback independent.